entropyxyz/entropy-core/crates/test-cli/README.md

 `cargo run -p test-cli -- sign Alice 'My message to sign' deadbeef1234`

-### Update program
+### Update programs

-The `update-program` command is used to change the program associated with a registered Entropy account.
-It takes the 'account name' of the signature request account, and the program modification account, as well as the path to a .wasm file with the new program:
+The `update-programs` command is used to change the programs associated with a registered Entropy account.
+It takes the 'account name' of the signature request account, and the program modification account, and a list of programs to evaluate when signing.
+Programs may be given as either the path to a .wasm binary file or hashes of existing programs.

-`cargo run -p test-cli -- update-program Alice Bob my-new-program.wasm`
+`cargo run -p test-cli -- update-programs Alice Bob my-new-program.wasm`

 Note that the program modification account must be funded for this to work.